Hedgemonkey/skunkmonkey/README.md

 - Orders store product information at time of purchase to maintain historical records
 - Inventory is managed through both product stock levels and a log of changes
 - Wishlists allow users to save products for future purchase
+- Products now support a `compare_at_price` field to enable sale pricing and discount display (original price vs. current price)

 The database consists of relational tables that store information about users, products, and orders. **Django's ORM** is used to interact with the database efficiently.